 Want something new?
 Several days ago Kohsuke Kawaguchi, the creator of Jenkins, posted the Jenkins: Shifting Gears article to summarize the plan for Jenkins evolution.
 Cloud Native Jenkins is a critical part of this plan, and it is not “just Jenkins X”.
 There are various architectural changes in Jenkins required to make this vision happen, and we plan to work on these changes in the Cloud Native SIG.

-In our presentation, we will talk about our experiment with ephemeral Jenkins and single-shot masters.
-In this story we are creating a headless single-shot master which starts in a container, executes a Pipeline build and pushes all the results to remote storage so that the container can just be deleted after completion.
-Such a master bundles plugins and self-configuration logic using “Configuration as Code”, so that it can start executing Pipelines in just a few seconds.
+In our presentation, we will talk about our experiment with ephemeral Jenkins and single-shot controllers.
+In this story we are creating a headless single-shot controller which starts in a container, executes a Pipeline build and pushes all the results to remote storage so that the container can just be deleted after completion.
+Such a controller bundles plugins and self-configuration logic using “Configuration as Code”, so that it can start executing Pipelines in just a few seconds.
 Once packaged, it can be invoked from CLI as simply as…

 docker run --rm -v $PWD/demo/Jenkinsfile:/workspace/Jenkinsfile onenashev/cwp-jenkinsfile-runner-demo